danlidennydeng/React-Hooks-GreatStack/README.md

 useCallback is a React Hook that let you cache a function definition between re-renders.
 This means that by using useCallback, it does not create multiple instance of same function when re-rendering happens.

 It provides the cached function on re-rendering of the component, instead of creating a new instance of the function.

+---

+useContest

+useContext is a React Hook that allows you access data from any component without explicitly passing it down through props at every level.

+useContext is used to manage Global data in the React App.